canonical/launchpad-manual/docs/developer/how-to/use-soyuz-locally.rst

 Set up for development
 ^^^^^^^^^^^^^^^^^^^^^^

-If you are intending to do any development on ``launchpad-buildd`` or similar, you possibly want :ref:`how-to-develop-with-buildd`.
+If you are intending to do any development on ``launchpad-buildd`` or similar, you possibly want to :ref:`develop-with-buildd`.

 Installation
 ^^^^^^^^^^^^